AMEERKOTTA/Project-Predicting-Customer-Churn-for-a-Telecom-Company/README.md

 **Model Deployement : -**
 + Model deployment is the process of making your trained machine learning model available to end-users, applications, or other systems to make predictions on new data.
 + The deployment can be done in various ways, and using a REST API is one of the most common methods.

+**REST API for Model Deployment : -**
+A REST API (Representational State Transfer Application Programming Interface) is a web service that allows clients (like web applications, mobile apps, or other servers) to interact with your machine learning model over HTTP.
+Here’s why REST APIs are popular for deploying ML models:

++ Language and Platform Independence: Clients can communicate with the API regardless of their programming language or platform.
++ Ease of Use: HTTP is a well-understood and widely used protocol.
++ Scalability: REST APIs are stateless, which makes scaling easier.
++ Flexibility: REST APIs can handle both real-time predictions (single or batch) and asynchronous processing.